wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 * Whether you want to collect out-of-the-box metrics and trace data, custom business metrics and trace data, or both

 This page shows you the fast track to producing out-of-the-box metrics and trace data from the application frameworks you use in your microservices.
-* For an overview of what instrumentation adds to your microservices, see [A Closer Look at an Instrumented Microservice below](#a-closer-look-at-an-instrumented-microservice)
+* For an overview of what instrumentation adds to your microservices, see [A Closer Look at an Instrumented Microservice below](#a-closer-look-at-an-instrumented-microservice).
 * For an overview of distributed tracing in Wavefront, see [Distributed Tracing Basics](tracing_basics.html).

 <!---